mufpga/MicroFPGA/tutorials/microfpga.md

 Analog inputs are only available with the Au FPGA.

-:warning:  **Do not supply inputs with more than 1.8V to the AU FPGA analog inputs​ :warning: **
+:warning:  **Do not supply inputs with more than 1.8V to the AU FPGA analog inputs** :warning:

 MicroFPGA has eight analog read-out pins.
 Using the Au FPGA, you can read-out the measured voltage scaled to 0-65535: